pressmaninc/acf-additional-hint/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-This plugin enables you to add texts for help to each ACF field in addition to the default description.
+This plugin enables you to add hint text in ACF field in addition to the default description.

 == Description ==

-This plugin enable you to add another texts for help to each ACF field in addition to the default description.
-You have the option to display the texts from button and icon.
+This plugin enables you to add hint text in ACF field in addition to the default description.

-A few notes about the sections above:
-*   "Requires at least" is the lowest version that the plugin will work on
-*   "Tested up to" is the highest version that you've *successfully used to test the plugin*.
-Note that it might work on higher versions... this is just the highest one you've verified.
-*   Stable tag should indicate the Subversion "tag" of the latest stable version, or "trunk," if you use `/trunk/` for stable.

-    Note that the `readme.txt` of the stable tag is the one that is considered the defining one for the plugin, so if the `/trunk/readme.txt` file says that the stable tag is `4.3`, then it is `/tags/4.3/readme.txt` that'll be used for displaying information about the plugin.
-In this situation, the only thing considered from the trunk `readme.txt` is the stable tag pointer.
-Thus, if you develop in trunk, you can update the trunk `readme.txt` to reflect changes in your in-development version, without having that information incorrectly disclosed about the current stable version that lacks those changes -- as long as the trunk's `readme.txt` points to the correct stable tag.

-    If no stable tag is provided, it is assumed that trunk is stable, but you should specify "trunk" if that's where you put the stable version, in order to eliminate any doubt.
+You can choose how to display your help message from two options.
+One is the button to switch the display of help text and the other is the icon showing the description when the pointer is on it.

+**This plugin requires Advanced Custom Fields plugin.**

 == Installation ==

 1. Upload the plugin files to the `/wp-content/plugins/acf-additional-hint` directory, or install the plugin through the WordPress plugins screen directly.
-1. Activate the plugin through the 'Plugins' screen in WordPress
+1. Activate the plugin through the 'Plugins' screen in WordPress.

 OR